nuclio/nuclio/docs/reference/api-gateway/nuctl.md

 			--namespace <namespace>
 ```

-For invoking the function using the api gateway, see [invoking API Gateways](/docs/references/api-gateway/http.md#invoke-none)
+For invoking the function using the api gateway, see [invoking API Gateways](/docs/references/api-gateway/http.md#invoke-none).

 <a id="basic-auth"></a>
-## Basic Authentication
+## Basic authentication
 Basic authentication is a way to authenticate users by providing a username and password.

 You can create an api gateway with basic authentication by running the following command: